teifip/gcf-api-router/README.md

 **router.route(path)**

 Specifies a route path.
-The route path can include parameters encoded in accordance with the Express.js [route path conventions](http://expressjs.com/en/guide/routing.html).
+The route path can include parameters encoded in accordance with the [route path conventions](http://expressjs.com/en/guide/routing.html) of [Express](http://expressjs.com/).
 Those conventions enable also compound names like the following:

 ```javascript
 router.route('/flights/:from-:to')